 We rely on our instincts for many things we do in everyday life especially when generating power, accuracy and balance.
 At times with the golf club in our hands we have a tendency to make life a little bit harder for ourselves.
-Creating a simplified motion generated from a more natural starting position and swing and one where natural forces are able to assist us in the process, allows for a much more repeatable movement and in turn greater consistency.
+Creating a simplified motion generated from good foundations, moving towards a more natural starting position and swing and one where natural forces are able to assist us in the process, allows for a much more repeatable movement and in turn greater consistency.
 Golf doesn’t need to feel like hard work, the more we battle and force the club into unnatural positions the harder it is to gain success consistently and it certainly doesn’t seem quite as enjoyable!

 To simplify matters it may be helpful to use your everyday intuitive instincts to make golf easier for yourself.
 For example, think of things that you may do in everyday life that you naturally carry out without thinking about how you do them.
 Take the example of throwing a ball (overarm).